Aniruddha-Deb/quant-prep/README.md

 3. **QuantBox SG**: Quant Shop made by ex-Graviton, very recent, so don't know much about them.
 Interview process will most probably just be puzzles and stuff (I should contact seniors about this)
 4. **Tower**: Very systems heavy, traders need to have deep systems knowledge.
 It's a nice place to work but are very picky choosy with who they shortlist and what they do with them.

-There are others as well (Quadeye, Graviton, NK, APT) but I chose to take only foreign quant <strike>Because they pay amazingly well</strike> as I wanted to tour a bit, considering how almost everyone in my year went abroad for a research intern this summer.
+There are others as well (Quadeye, Graviton, NK, APT), a few of which I applied to, but I wanted to go for an offshore role, considering how almost everyone in my year went abroad for a research intern this summer.

 ## Books